About Wesley Dust Disease Research Centre

 Coal Mine Dust Lung Disease (CMDLD) encompasses a spectrum of lung diseases caused by prolonged exposure to respirable coal mine dust and its particulates.
 CMDLD are under reported and one of its’ forms believed to be eradicated in Queensland for about 30 years until re-identification in 2015.

-Active research conducted by our team is centred around creating a database to understand the number of CMDLD cases that are occurring and the impact CMDLD has had on a workers lung health.
+Active research conducted by the Wesley Dust Disease Research Centre team is centred around creating a database to understand the number of CMDLD cases that are occurring and the impact CMDLD has had on a workers lung health.
 We also hope to identify any unifying occupational risk factors that may have lead to CMDLD.
 As a medically orientated research team we hope to contribute to improving screening, diagnosis and preventative management of CMDLD.

 The Wesley Dust Disease Research team includes experts in Radiology, Respiratory and Occupational medicine.